 As society became more complex and we stored money in banks, this kept the money in circulation, as it was loaned back out.
 Yet having come to see it as a commodity that we own, rather than a contract with the entire community, we still assume it is our store, rather than value flowing around the community.
 Then we are weaned on the notion that not only do we own it, but we need to be paid interest for having it.

 The reality though, is the functionality of money is in its fungibility.
-We own it like we own the section of road we are using.
-It’s not our picture on it and we certainly don’t hold the copyrights.
+We own it like we own the section of road we are using, or the water passing through our body.
+It’s not our picture on it and we certainly don’t hold the copyrights, nor are we responsible for maintaining its value and stability.
 So the system mutated from the efficient transfer of value, to the manufacture of this medium as an end in itself.
 It is as if the Assyrians said to the heck with the grain, we want the clay tablets.

 So how does the system store so much money, given one side is an asset and the other a debt?
 Necessarily by creating as much debt as possible.
 The US government buys back its own debt, in order to issue dollars, but some countries buy other forms of debt, from corporate bonds, to home mortgages.
 This allows the system to issue more debt.